fsprojects/FAKE/help/index.md

 	"Clean"
 	  ==> "BuildApp"
-	  =?> ("Test",hasBuildParam "test")  // only if FAKE was called with parameter xUnitTest ==> "Default"
+	  =?> ("Test",hasBuildParam "xUnitTest")  // only if FAKE was called with parameter xUnitTest ==> "Default"

 ### Running targets